AlexanderBS468/tech-notes/README.md

 The table of contents is synchronized with the current document: scrolling the page moves the table of contents, and scrolling the table of contents moves the page by the same scroll progress.

+On small screens, the left menu and the right table of contents are hidden in separate panels.
+The mobile top bar opens the document menu or the current article table of contents, and the panel closes after selecting an item.

 ## Project Structure

 ```text